 Just for the record, the Walkers were of course not really brothers but the stage name is how the world will remember John Maus, Scott Engel, and Gary Leeds.
 As a teenager John had worked with greats such Ritchie Valens, Glen Campbell and Phil Spector.
 As 21-year-olds in 1964, the three Californians came together in response to the feverish mid-60s pop scene where moptop hair and cheekbones to die for cast them as readymade pop idols.
 Their effortless balladeering backed by a huge lush orchestra brought to the UK pop charts much-needed sophistication, of the kind the US had in abundance, so success was less marked in their homeland.

 In the end the tensions were always between John’s country instincts and Scott’s idiosyncratic wish not to be typecast as a popstar.
-(In an interview with me in December 1967, Scott confessed that he drank a bottle of whisky and a bottle of wine a day with the sole purpose, he claimed, of wanting to coarsen the voice he thought sounded too sweet.)
+(In an interview with me in 1967, Scott confessed that he drank a bottle of Scotch and a bottle of wine a day with the sole purpose, he claimed, of wanting to coarsen the voice he thought sounded too sweet.)